 Also, remember to start with the radiators that are furthest away from the boiler to avoid letting air back into the system as you make your way along the water lines.

-- Check and diagnose which radiators need to be bled.
+- Check which radiators need to be bled.

 - Turn the heating system off and allow sufficient time for radiators to cool down.

 - Prepare the work area with cloths or rags to absorb any water that gets out.